printone-dev/PrintOneService-Landing/README.md

 ❓ Support

 If you have any issues or questions, feel free to contact us at the same email.

+🧪 Try a Trial

+If you want to test PrintOneService before purchasing, a trial version is available:

+Download Trial

+The trial allows limited requests so you can experience the functionality before buying. limited to 20 requests.
+You can check how many are remaining using the /requests-left endpoint.

 ```bash
 [git clone https://github.com/YOUR-OWNER/PrintOneService.git](https://github.com/printone-dev/PrintOneService)